 All gardening waste is composted to be used again on our flower beds and we have extra recycling streams at our distribution centre to make sure we can divert as much as possible away from landfills.
 We also work with the British Heart Foundation who we send any furniture and fittings that are no longer needed so they can be sold in their shops.

 We monitor our energy usage daily to ensure electricity is used efficiently.
-Our goal for 2022 is to reduce our energy use by 10% across the site through working with our teams to create the most energy-efficient practices within each department but also investing in new technology where suitable.
+Our goal for 2024 is to reduce our energy use by 10% across the site by working with our teams to create the most energy-efficient practices within each department but also investing in new technology where suitable.

 Much of our resort has LED lighting, and we are working on completing this transition over the next year.
 We have also moved almost all our landscaping machinery to electric rather than petrol-powered.

 Our Leisure centre is powered by 900 solar panels, and we also have a biomass boiler that burns sustainably sourced wood pellets and heats our indoor pool and communal areas to keep it at the perfect temperature.
 The energy produced between these two creates enough energy to power 142 houses.

-With the leisure centre, caravans, and the golf course we are conscious of the amount of water that we use across the resort.
+With the leisure centre, caravans, and golf course, we are conscious of the amount of water that we use across the resort.
 Our water meters are all monitored closely to identify any leaks and we harvest rainwater to help keep the golf course green.
 We are currently reviewing waterless urinals and already have high-pressure showers and taps in place to further reduce water use.

 We have received many awards over the years such as Gold standard energy efficiency and Eco Pool award, Gold David Bellamy Award, Gold Green tourism award, Silver in sustainability at the Bath, Bristol, and Somerset Awards, and a finalist at the Somerset Business Awards.
 We are also in the process of being accredited with the ECOsmart award, an independent assessment for venues that demonstrate sustainable operations and approaches.